 Grade one was when we started to feel that there really was a problem.
 His behaviour at home was extremely challenging.
 He demanded attention at all times, and was always in the center of any conflict.
 His teacher was finding the same things in the classroom and his peers were starting to reject him.
 He didn’t recognize that his actions hurt or embarrassed others, and he demanded much of his teacher’s time as she repeatedly went over instructions with him, or worked with him individually.
 He couldn’t have distractions at his desk, and rarely stayed in his seat.
 At home, he couldn’t stay at the table for a meal or go for a drive without tormenting whoever was unlucky enough to be seated next to him.

 After discussions with his teacher, we finally spoke to our doctor just after he turned 7 years old.
 Personally, I don’t think kids should be tested earlier than this.
-Before then, Kellen’s behaviour wasn’t that much different from his peers.
+Before then, his behaviour wasn’t that much different from his peers.
 He may have had more frequent episodes, and we could look back now and say that it was obvious even before he was 7, but there wasn’t a clear difference between him and his peers until around age 7.

 We started with vision and hearing tests, which came back normal.
 He had blood tests where they checked for diabetes and any other abnormalities.
 Again, everything was fine.
 He was then tested for Central Auditory Processing (CAP), which is done by an audiologist, but is about how his brain processes information instead of how his ears hear it.
 He was asked to repeat words with and without various background noises/distractions.
 He did not pass this test.
 We learned he has a difficult time understanding even simple instructions when there is any background noise.
 This was more severe with one ear than the other.
 We were told that CAP is often present in children with ADHD.